tzhbv/AliyaTazhibayeva-profile-website/README.md

+#
+PROFILE WEBSITE FROM ALIYA
 <p>
-Hello , I'm Aliya Tazhibayeva, second course of Suleiman Demirel University , major is IT.
+Hello , I'm Aliya Tazhibayeva, second course of Suleyman Demirel University , major is IT.
 </p>